Frequently asked questions on ILM's management apprenticeship offer, including qualifications, end point assessment and learning resources

 Are there any sample materials we can view?

 The apprenticeship page on our website has lots of examples of content and guidelines for assessment.
-Samples for our new learning resources will be available in June 2017.
+Samples for our new learning resources are available here.

 Find out more about learning resources

 How can we book with ILM as the EPA provider?

 Bookings will be administrated through Walled Garden.
 See the relevant qualification guide for further details.